iotaledger/hornet/docs/getting_started/using_docker.md

 ### Restarting Hornet

-You can restart an existing hornet container by running:
+You can restart an existing Hornet container by running:

 ```bash
 docker restart -t 200 hornet